Regular Symptom-Free Testing

 New College Library

-New College Library is open, for selected services, seven days a week, 9 am till 8 pm.
+New College Library is open, for selected services, seven days a week.
+From 19 April 2021, we are open 8 am till 10 pm (during term time).

-We have adapted our book borrowing services to enable New College members to select and to borrow the physical library resources they need from New College Library using our ‘Browse & Borrow’ and ‘Click & Collect’ services:
+We have adapted our book borrowing services to enable New College members to select and to borrow the physical library resources they need from New College Library using our ‘Browse & Borrow’ and ‘Click & Collect’ services, as well as via Postal Loans:

 - ‘Returns’ service